meranti-web3/meranti/src/blog/2023-09-22-tezos-sbt-part1.md

 ### 2. `balance_of` entrypoint.

 `balance_of`'s purpose is to check a given owner's token count.
-This method was designed at a time when `view` methods didn't exist and when the balance couldn't just be returned from the function call, unlike with Ethereum Smart Contracts for example.
+This method was designed at a time when `view` methods didn't exist and when the balance couldn't just be returned from the function call, unlike with Ethereum smart contracts for example.
 Remember that the return type of a Tezos entrypoint is a list of operations to perform next, plus the new storage state.

 This is why it has a convoluted logic that requires a "callback" function to be passed to the entrypoint as a parameter.
 Those callback functions will be scheduled to be executed after the `balance_of` entrypoint returns, by listing them in the `operation` slot in the returned tuple.